phantomaton-ai/aleister/README.md

   }
 }

-const { commands } = aleister(MathUtils)();
+const { commands } = aleister(Mathematics)();
 ```

 Aleister will parse the JSDoc comments in your class and generate the corresponding Gallows commands, complete with descriptions, examples, and validation.
-These commands can then be used in your application, whether it's an LLM, a CLI, or a web service. 🤖🔮
+These commands can then be used in your application, whether it's an LLM, a CLI, or a web service.

-So embrace the dark powers of Aleister, my friends, and let your TypeScript classes shine forth as beacons of command-line glory! 🔥🕯️